gc-js/DePS/README.md

 ## Data files

-The ABRF DDA spectrums (the data for Table 1 in the original paper) and the default knapsack.npy file could be downloaded [here](https://drive.google.com/drive/folders/1sS9fTUjcwQukUVCXLzAUufbpR0UjJfSc?usp=sharing).
+The ABRF DDA spectrums and the default knapsack.npy file could be downloaded [here](https://drive.google.com/drive/folders/1sS9fTUjcwQukUVCXLzAUufbpR0UjJfSc?usp=sharing).

 You can also download the data file from [Baidu net disk](https://pan.baidu.com/s/1TuvFT1A0wUPu4z8X5bvdLw?pwd=2022).